bmacer/coding-notes/today-i.md

 1 apr 2021
 - 12.1 cli tool command line input

+2 apr 2021
+- 12.2 reading a file
+- 12.3 refactor early.
+Super interesting.
+Do this many times.

 TODOs:
 - keep with some PRs for docs if they keep getting approved :-)
 - keep up on discord chat for substrate doc